 Arkansas Tech English and Creative writing majors maintain an active chapter of Sigma Tau Delta, the national English honor society.
-Dr. Paola Gemme is the faculty advisor.
-Click on the STD seal to the right for further information.
+Dr. Michael Wang is the faculty advisor.

 Creative writing and English majors publish two issues of an award-winning literary journal each year.
-Dr. Michael Karl Ritchie is the faculty advisor.
+Dr. Mary Sharpe is the faculty advisor.
 Click on the logo to the right for further information.
 You can also read about former Nebo Editor Nick Morris's new book, Tapeworm.

-Arkansas Tech Spanish majors maintain the active Psi Omicron chapter of La Sociedad Nacional Honoraria Hispánica, the national Spanish honor society.
-In 2012, Tech's Psi Omicron chapter
+Arkansas Tech Spanish majors maintain the active Psi Omicron chapter of La Sociedad Nacional Honoraria Hispanica, the national Spanish honor society.
+In 2012 and 2013, Tech's Psi Omicron chapter

-Student and Alumni News
+Student & Alumni News

 In this space we will post news from our current students and alumni.
 If you have

 - Khaleel Al-Maliki (MA-ENGL/TESL 2011) is a Senior Lecturer of English Language and Literature at Imam

 University in Riyadh, Saudi Arabia.
 He also serves as an advisor and translator for